 Stainless steel and brushed nickel finishes look similar but are very different.

-Faucet finish is one of the most personal decisions that goes into a kitchen or a bathroom remodel because it forms the base for the rest of your hardware; cabinet handles and/or pulls, lighting and accessories will either need to match or complement the metal you choose for the centerpieces of your bathroom.
 The finish of your fixtures can make or break the design of your kitchen or bathroom.
-Two of the most popular options available to you - stainless steel and brushed nickel - have similar features, but they also have several striking differences.
+Two of the most popular options available to you: stainless steel and brushed nickel.
+They have similar features, but they also have several striking differences.

 The result: brushed nickel has texture, while stainless steel is completely smooth.

-The Color of Brushed Nickel vs Stainless Steel
+Color Differences Between Brushed Nickel & Stainless Steel

 Stainless steel fixtures have high shine and a sleek, metallic finish.
 In a modern home, stainless steel is beautiful, and it easily matches stainless steel fridges, stoves and other appliances.